mrcwow/Linux/README.md

 wget https://github.com/mrcwow/Linux/raw/main/post_install_fedora.sh && chmod +x post_install_fedora.sh && ./post_install_fedora.sh
 ```

 5. PyCharm install script.
 Developed for PyCharm Community, but can be applied to PyCharm Professional by editing the "community" part to "professional" in the script.
+The script is fully automatic and takes fresh version from official site with auto detection.
 ```
 chmod +x pycharm_install_script.sh && ./pycharm_install_script.sh
 ```